yevster/yevster.github.io/_posts/2017-7-24-how-people-and-businesses-get-blindsided-by-threats.md

-# How People and Businesses get Blindsided by Threats
 *Originally published on the Black Duck Software blog on July 24, 2017*

 When Black Duck released the results of its [2017 Open Source Security and Risk Analysis](https://www.blackducksoftware.com/open-source-security-risk-analysis-2017), the results were deeply concerning.
 Among the audited applications, 96% utilized open source, of which 67% contained known vulnerabilities.
 On average, the identified vulnerabilities had been known for four years.